Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 Licious Products

 Licious claims that 50% of the startup's meat comes from its own farms, which was only 10% in 2020.
-Furthermore, Licious also owns processing and delivery centres.
+Furthermore, Licious also owns processing and delivery centers.
 Licious has also started to remove the stigma around meat right from the first day.
 Instead of black plastic bags, Licious sold meat in neat boxes and leakage-proof pouches and containers.

 Transactions are very safe and secured here with Licious.
 The company strives to maintain the freshness and the quality of every product.
 They have both, a web platform as well as a mobile app.
 Consumer loyalty is the main focus of the brand.